 Georgina grew up in Perth, Western Australia and worked in Canada, the UK and Ireland before settling in the Highlands of Scotland in 2000.

-She works with individual artists and galleries to produce catalogue texts, essays, artist statements, biographies and press releases, leads workshops and tutorials in Artist Statement Writing, Art History, Drawing, Painting and has worked as a guest lecturer from 2007-2014, developing a bespoke 3 part workshop in Professional Practice; Artist Statement Writing, for third year Fine Art Degree students at Moray College of Art, Elgin.
+Georgina works with individual artists and galleries to produce exhibition catalogue texts, artist statements, press releases and promotional materials.
+She leads workshops in Artist Statement Writing, Art History, Drawing, Painting and worked as a guest lecturer (2007-2014) developing a bespoke 3 part workshop in Professional Practice; Artist Statement Writing, for third year Fine Art Degree students at Moray College of Art, Elgin.

-Georgina particularly enjoys working with individual artists and collectives in a professional development capacity; undertaking qualitative research, developing collaborative projects and individual visual arts practice through bespoke tutorials, workshops and one to one mentoring.
+Georgina particularly enjoys working with individual artists and collectives, developing collaborative projects and individual visual arts practice through bespoke tutorials, workshops and one to one mentoring.

-In 2014 Georgina began researching and cataloguing the work of sculptor Steve Dilworth and is currently writing a biography of the artist.
+In 2014 Georgina began researching and cataloguing the work of sculptor Steve Dilworth, completing the artist’s biography in 2018.